 How long does it take?

 The whole course is roughly a half day's training so between 4 – 6 hours depending on how many of the links you follow and whether you complete all of the action points.
 However, it is best done by putting the theory into action and tailoring for your own circumstances.
 You do not have to complete the whole course in one go and may also want to revisit parts.
 No formal assessment is required so you don’t have to submit any work to us.
-When you finish please contact Ann.firstname.lastname@example.org to ask for a certificate of completion when you finish the course.
+There is an option to download a certificate of completion when you finish the course.

 Further information and next steps

 For information about what is covered in each module please download the overview of the course.